biwascheme/biwascheme/README.md

 - Exceptions
 - Library system

 There are two limitations that arise from JavaScript.
-These will not be fixed (it's technically possible to fix but will be very unefficient.)
+These will not be fixed (it's technically possible to fix but will be very inefficient).

 - Strings are immutable
 - Integers are not distinguished from float